tableau/extensions-api/docs/trex_manifest.md

 ## XSD Validation
-The manifest is an XML based file.
+The manifest is an XML-based file.
 We have provided an XSD that can be used to validate the user defined XML.
-The XSD is available [here](https://prerelease.tableau.com/project/version/item.html?cap=52e2710a0793434d82142736c7ab3029&arttypeid={0DD668AE-472C-4E70-B465-35F7AE0DEB6D}&artid={939493D2-8000-4192-857A-67624CBCC35A}).
-It is highly recommended that the manifest XML is validated before use.
+The XSD is available from the  [Extensions API Developer Preview](https://prerelease.tableau.com/project/version/item.html?cap=52e2710a0793434d82142736c7ab3029&arttypeid={0DD668AE-472C-4E70-B465-35F7AE0DEB6D}&artid={939493D2-8000-4192-857A-67624CBCC35A}) site.
+It is highly recommended that you validate the manifest XML before use.

 ## Manifest Versioning
 The versioning of the manifest is designed to be semantically simple and support compatibility.
 The version follows the [Major].[Minor] format.
 Minor upgrades are backwards compatible while major upgrades involve breaking changes.

 ## Error Reporting
-The error reporting for the invalid XML is still work in progress.
-For the pre-alpha release, an invalid XML will fail silently and won't be included in the list of available AddIns.
-This is another important reason to use the XSD for validation before using the AddIn manifest.
+At start up, Tableau checks the manifest file.
+If any XML errors are found while parsing the file, Tableau writes these errors to the `log.txt` file in the `My Tableau Repository (Beta)/Logs` folder.
+This is the same location that Tableau Desktop uses to report other errors and activity.

+If a workbook is saved with an extension and then later opened on another computer that does not have the extension installed, Tableau displays a message in the dashboard zone where the extension would have appeared that states the extension is not available.

 ## Sample Manifest File